What is Sciatica?

 - RECEIVE physiotherapy care to get your body performing to its optimum level

-Keep good care of your body and your physiotherapist will continue to monitor your condition.
+Keep good care of your body and have a regular physio for sciatica to continue monitoring your condition.
 Once your Sciatica has resolved you will be able to resume your full activities without worrying about future flare-ups.